cthiel42/terraform-provider-tf-ipam/README.md

 # Terraform IP Address Manager (tf-ipam)

 This repository contains the source code for the tf-ipam provider, a Terraform provider for IP Address Management.
+Pool resources specify a CIDR to disperse IP's from, and allocation resources are used to dynamically allocate IP's or subnets from the pool.

 Quick example
 ```hcl